 I guess it’s tricky to fly, then?

 Not according to Parrot.
-Not only can the Disco take off and land automatically (in fact, you throw it make it take off), it also comes with an autopilot function that kicks in to help you maintain the sort of aerial grace reminiscent of the Red Arrows, or Terry-Thomas in Those Magnificent Men in their Flying Machines.
+Not only can the Disco take off and land automatically (in fact, it takes off by being thrown out of your hand), it also comes with an autopilot function that kicks in to help you maintain the sort of aerial grace reminiscent of the Red Arrows, or Terry-Thomas in Those Magnificent Men in their Flying Machines.

 For example, if you push the remote control stick to the right, the drone will automatically tilt to the right and increase its speed in order to curve in the desired direction.

 Like most decent drones, it’ll use GPS and sensors to flying off course, meaning you can tell it to return to its launch site automatically.